Government costings, for damages they did to smokers

 more than one risk factor -- it seems evident that diet and, to a lesser extent, physical inactivity (partly

 mediated through obesity) play very large roles in chronic disease mortality.
+Perhaps, together, poor

 diet and physical inactivity are responsible for more deaths than tobacco, which the report indicated

 was responsible for 23.5% of deaths in this sub-region.6 Certainly, for the great majority of Canadians who are non-smokers, the chief risk factors for mortality among those reviewed in the report were diet and physical inactivity-related.
+In April 2001, the Canadian federal government, alone, committed $100 million per year for five years to its anti-tobacco strategy.7 By stark contrast, the budget for

 Health Canada's Office of Nutrition Policy and Promotion was roughly $1.5 million in 2000-01.8"